mikemel21/CIS-350-Term-Project/docs/software_requirements_specification_final.md

  3. Basic Background App Support:
     * Software shall take less than 5 seconds to start running.
-    * App should not crash due to extended use or system bugs.
+    * App shall not crash due to extended use or system bugs.
     * App can handle increased usage and more data as time progresses.
-    * Users can see comments updated in real time.
+    * Users shall be able to see comments updated in real time.
-    * Users comments can be monitored and deleted if they don't suit the app.
+    * Users comments shall be able to be monitored and deleted if they don't suit the app.

 # Software Artifacts
 - This section inclues all of the documents we have created throughout this semester to aid our efforts in completing our app.